kpumuk/codecolorer/readme.txt

 Tags: code, snippet, syntax, highlight, color, geshi Requires at least: 2.0.2
 Tested up to: 2.8.2
-Stable tag: 0.8.6
+Stable tag: 0.8.7

-CodeColorer is the plugin which allows you to insert code snippets to your posts with nice syntax highlighting powered by GeSHi library.
+CodeColorer is a syntax highlighting plugin which allows you to insert code snippets to your posts with nice syntax highlighting powered by GeSHi library.

 == Description ==